hemanth2k42/Poly-module-3/README.md

 ```

 ### 6. Deploy the Contract
-Deploy the contract to the Mumbai testnet using:
+Deploy the contract to the Sepolia testnet using:
 ```sh
 npx hardhat run scripts/deploy.ts --network sepolia
 ```